akaul823/phase5project/README.md

 2. **Conversion to TFLite**: After training, the model was converted into the TFLite format using TensorFlow's converter.

-3. **Backend Server**: The Flask server accepts image uploads from the React Native app, runs inference using the TFLite model, and sends the predicted flower species back to the app.
+3. **Backend Server**: The Flask server accepts captured photos and image uploads from the React Native app, runs inference using the TFLite model; a number is returned, which is then mapped onto a list of labels and then sends the predicted flower species back to the app.

 4. **React Native App**: Built using React Native and Expo, the app provides an intuitive interface for the user to either capture a new photo or choose an existing one.
 Once the image is selected, it's sent to the Flask server for prediction.
-A number is returned, which is then mapped onto a list of labels.

 ## Contributing